gondcs/scala-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Scala CLI](https://scala-cli.virtuslab.org/) based project, so you can open this project with any compatible Scala IDE to build and run tests.
+It is a [Scala CLI](https://scala-cli.virtuslab.org/) - [AWS CDK](https://formulae.brew.sh/formula/aws-cdk) based project, so you can open this project with any compatible Scala IDE to build and run tests, and cdk to deploy it.

 ## Useful commands